 On March 31, 2017, SSRM exercised its option on the Chinchillas project and on May 31, 2017, SSRM and the Company formed POI for the development of the property.
-The jointly owned company, holding the Pirquitas and Chinchillas properties is owned 75% by SSRM and 25% by the Company with SSRM as the operator.
-The Company is liable for contribution of 25% of the required funding for capital expenditures and working capital purposes when requested by POI.
-(See also Note 17).
+The jointly owned company, holding the Pirquitas and Chinchillas properties was owned 75% by SSRM and 25% by the Company with SSRM as the operator.